How therapy works

 Your ongoing sessions

 Sessions are scheduled at an agreed time on the same day of each week.
-As required, and possible, we may agree to meet more than once a week.
+As required, and as possible, we may agree to meet more than once a week.
 I generally do not offer less frequent sessions.

 Please arrive on time, rather than early.
 Do let me know if you will be more than 10 minutes late.